indexeddbshim/IndexedDBShim/README.md

 Or better yet, [send us a fix](https://github.com/axemclion/IndexedDBShim/pulls)!
 Please make sure someone else hasn't already reported the same bug though.

-Here is a summary of known issues:
+Here is a summary of known issues to resolve:

 1. `IDBCursor.update` should delete then insert rather than update
 2. Event bubbling and `preventDefault`; also report WebSQL `QUOTA_ERR` (4) as `QuotaExceededError` and `TIMEOUT_ERR` (7) probably as `TransactionInactiveError` (and treat accordingly) and any others as `UnknownError`
-3. Support rollbacks (if possible)
+3. Support rollbacks (where possible) through automated `AbortError` calls and support upgrade transaction manual aborts
 4. `close` and `blocked` event support (reconcile with existing `versionchange`)
 5. `eval` is currently in use (in `src/Sca.js`)
 6. Add new Binary/ArrayBuffer/Views on buffers (TypedArray or DataView) support